v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     -   **Enable zero-hour auto purge for malware (recommended)**.

-27. In the **Notification** section, do not select any of the notification options since this filter will not generate any notifications.
+27. In the **Notification** section, do not select any of the notification options since you don't want to generate any notifications with this policy.
 Select **Next**.

 28. On the **Review** page, review all the information for this malware policy.
     If anything needs to be changed, select the **Back** button and make the